The Fly Reel Company

 The Fly Reel Company, based in Harrogate and founded by Lancaster University graduates, design, develop and produce high performance British-made fly reels.
 They achieve this through the use of cutting edge engineering materials including aerospace grade aluminium, titanium and high grade composites, combined with CNC precision engineering technology.
 Strong links with Lancaster University's Engineering Department allow for a product that has been extensively developed and refined.
 It is their intention to support UK business and industries.

 The company was launching its second product, a seven to nine-weight reel suitable for catching trout, sea-trout and other salt-water species.
 The Reel Britannia 1 (RB1) fly reel was the company’s first.
 It took a year to design and is being sold at selected retail outlets across the UK, with plans to expand into the US.
 The company wanted a quicker process the second time around.

 - Advanced manufacturing

-The business, which has been winning highly positive reviews for its original and larger RB1 model, was able to produce its latest model much quicker through the expertise and specialist rapid-prototyping facilities made available by the Lancaster Product Development Unit.
+The business, which has been winning highly positive reviews for its original and larger RB1 model, was able to produce its latest model much quicker through the expertise and specialist rapid-prototyping facilities made available by the Engineering Engagement Team.